 Table 1 displays EPA planned and completed actions with regard to area designations for the revised NO2, SO2 and Pb NAAQS in Oregon:

 This proposal addresses the requirement that states must submit infrastructure SIPs within three years of a NAAQS revision to demonstrate that they have the basic air quality program components in place to implement the revised NAAQS.
 The proposed rule amendments would revise the existing Ambient Air Quality Standards for NO2 and SO2 under Oregon Administrative Rule chapter 340, division 202 to reflect the new primary 1-hour NAAQS adopted by the EPA for these criteria pollutants.
 Revisions to Table 1 of Oregon Administrative Rule chapter 340, division 200 are needed to add 1-hour Significant Impact Levels in Class II areas for NO2 and SO2.
 The addition of 1-hour Significant Air Quality Impact Levels for NO2 and SO2 are necessary to implement the 1-hour primary NAAQS for NO2 and SO2 requirements in air quality permitting actions carried out by DEQ.

 This proposal also amends Oregon Administrative Rule chapter 340, division 202 to provide better consistency with the language of the federal NAAQS for Pb and will also be submitted to EPA for approval as a revision to Oregon’s infrastructure SIP.
-The Oregon Environmental Quality Commission adopted the revised National Ambient Air Quality Standard for lead on May 5, 2010.
-On May 21, 2010, the revision was included in the submittal to EPA as part of a larger revision to the Oregon SIP.
-EPA approved the May 5, 2011 revisions (NSR, PM2.5 and GHG permitting rule updates) on December 27, 2011.
-(76 FR 80747).
-EPA issued findings that seven states (including Oregon) missed Clean Air Act deadlines for submitting plans, or elements of plans, for implementing EPA's 2008 national air quality standards for lead on February 15, 2013.
+The Oregon Environmental Quality Commission adopted the revised National Ambient Air Quality Standards for lead on May 5, 2010.
+On May 21, 2010, the amended lead standard was included in the submittal to EPA as part of a larger revision to the Oregon SIP.
+EPA approved the May 5, 2011 revisions (NSR, PM2.5 and GHG permitting rule updates) on December 27, 2011 (76 FR 80747), however, this approved revision to the lead standard did not meet the requirements for an infrastructure SIP .
+EPA issued findings that seven states (including Oregon) missed Clean Air Act deadlines for submitting plans, or infrastructure elements of plans, for implementing EPA's 2008 national air quality standards for lead on February 15, 2013.
 The Finding of Failure to submit did not include infrastructure requirements related to CAA Section 110(a)(2)(D)(i)(I), addressing interstate transport as is related to significant contribution to nonattainment and interference with maintenance of the Pb NAAQS in other states as discussed in further detail below.

 Due to existing workload and other air quality planning priorities and obligations, Oregon DEQ’s Air Quality Division made the decision to postpone submittal of these infrastructure SIPs until EPA Guidance was available for reference.
 Nationally, states and EPA have agreed that infrastructure SIPs will be a higher priority in the future.
 To date, EPA has issued a draft multi-pollutant guidance document addressing requirements for the infrastructure elements of a State Implementation Plan.
 In consultation with EPA Region 10, DEQ has used this guidance as the primary resource for developing this proposal.
 In order to streamline the infrastructure SIP submittal process, DEQ has bundled the necessary rule amendments for updating the NO2, SO2 and Pb ambient air quality standards in Oregon rule into one submittal for EPA approval as revisions to the Oregon SIP.